 We identified the existence and accuracy of tooling work in progress inventory as a key audit matter.
 This matter was a significant risk.
-Evaluating the existence and accuracy of tooling costs in inventory required significant judgment related to the nature and amounts of costs capitalized.
+Evaluating the existence and accuracy of tooling work in progress inventory required significant judgment related to the nature and amounts of costs capitalized.
 As a result, significant auditor judgment was required to evaluate the results of our procedures.

-How the matter was addressed in our audit
+How the matter was addressed in the audit